Why We Don’t Call our Clients “Users”

 This is the point: the goal of software isn’t to complete a task, it’s to get you what you want overall, to satisfy what you want as a person.
 In this mental landscape, your personal goals form a crushing pressure on our software and mold it into something more comprehensive than a bunch of discrete functions that complete individual tasks.
 You get software made for you; a person.

 That’s why ISP doesn’t say ‘user.’
 We call you by your name.
 If you ask for something, we say you asked for it.
 Our developers know who our clients are.
 They see their feedback.
 They’ve learned about them.
 When they hear your name, they are no longer just completing a task.
 When they hear your name, they know they’re building for you.
-They know they’re building for a human being.
+They know they’re building software for humans.

 Call it bedside manner or call it the human touch, at ISP, our coders and programmers have real people in mind when they are working their magic.
 They put themselves in the shoes of Holly, Josh, Thomas and Katherine….all working on reports and budgets, all with other things on their minds as well.
 This way, we can better understand your pain points and what you want out of an accounting software.
 Do you love being treated like a person even if you’re just “using” a program?
 We thought so!